analogdevicesinc/doctools/docs/cli.rst

    adoc author-mode --help

-Why the output missing styling (CSS stylesheet)?
+Why is the output missing styling (CSS stylesheet)?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 You probably did a :ref:`development-install` without :ref:`web-compiler`